 where the current working face of the landfill is.

-With receipt of the final necessary permits in 2018, work on the landfill extension began in earnest.
-At current usage rates, the regional landfill is expected to be at capacity within a few years, necessitating an extension in order to continue to provide reliable, environmentally sound disposal services for residents and businesses.
+Work on the extension of the regional landfill began in earnest in 2019.
+At current usage rates, the landfill is expected to be at capacity within a few years, necessitating an extension in order to continue to provide reliable, environmentally sound disposal services for residents and businesses.

-The new landfill cells will be constructed just to the south of the current landfill working area.
-Tree-clearing took place during the winters of 2018 and 2019.
-In late 2018, excavation began on the area where the new cells will go, as well as to pave the way for new perimeter roads.
-In 2019, grading will be completed and the liner for the new portion of the landfill will be installed.
-A leachate pumping station to serve the new cells will be built along with a replacement storage building.
-Additionally, capping will begin on a 13-acre portion of the current landfill.
-The new landfill cells are expected to start accepting selected waste during the latter part of 2020.
+The new landfill cells are being constructed just to the south of the current landfill working area.
+In 2019, the foundation for the new cells began, involving significant excavation.
+This year grading will be completed and the liner for two cells in the new portion of the landfill will be installed.
+A leachate pumping station to serve the new cells will be finished this year, along with a replacement storage building.
+Additionally, capping is continuing on a 13-acre portion of the current landfill.
+The new landfill cells are expected to start accepting selected waste later this year.